TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 19/Luke 19.23.md

 ---

-then wherefore gavest thou not my money into the bank, and I at my coming should have required it with interest?
+Then why didn't you deposit my money in the bank, and at my coming, I might have earned interest on it?'